-Our complimentary paper, Ord Comparative Performance Analysis, (due out Fall 2020) provides detailed analysis answering this question and demonstrating that Ord is remarkably unique in its transformative change.
-We are drawing key "take aways" from this analysis to make the case that Ord and its story is worth our attention.
+Our paper, Ord Comparative Performance Analysis, answers this question and demonstrates that Ord is remarkably unique in its transformative change.
+We are drawing key "takeaways" from this analysis to make the case that Ord and its story is worth our attention.
+You can find the analysis on website's resource library.